MemoryPenguin/CodeSync/README.md

 }
 ```

-Each key is required.
 You can find an example [here](config-example.json).

 ### Port
 This is the port that the CodeSync server runs on, and must be a number between 1 and 65535.
 It can't be occupied by other applications, and if you want to allow other computers to access the server, it needs to be accessible by the outside world.
+If not supplied, this defaults to `4114`.

 ### AllowExternalRequests
 Setting this to true will cause the CodeSync server to respond to requests that didn't originate from the local machine.
+If not supplied, this defaults to `false`.

 ### Path
 This is the path that the CodeSync server exposes.
+This is required.

 ### SyncLocation
 This is where the files will be synced in ROBLOX.
 In this example, it's putting them in the child of `game.ReplicatedStorage` named `TestProject`.
 If TestProject (or anything else in the path) doesn't exist when you start syncing, it will create `Folder` instances to match this path.
+This is required.

+### Extensions
+This is an array of file extensions that CodeSync should sync.
+If not supplied, CodeSync will sync `.lua` and `.rbxs` files in the target folder.

 ## File Names
 CodeSync determines what type of object (`LocalScript`, `ModuleScript`, or `Script`) a file is based on its name.
 It's simple: